-Lifetime Achievement Award In Restorative and Community Justice
+Lifetime Achievement Award in Community and Restorative Justice

-The National Conference on Restorative Justice will periodically honor a person for lifetime achievements in restorative and/or community justice.
+The National Association of Community and Restorative Justice will periodically honor a person for lifetime achievements in restorative and/or community justice.
 Those recognized should be individuals who have made vital contributions of outstanding significance to the fields of restorative and community justice.

 The award shall recognize individuals for outstanding contributions to restorative and/or community justice education, research and/or practice.
 The nominee has: